dch42/dl_attachments/README.md

 git clone https://github.com/dch42/dl_attachments.git && cd dl_attachments
 ~~~

-Add exec permissions and run `setup.sh`:
+If running MacOS or Linux with zsh/bash, add exec permissions and run `setup.sh`:
 ~~~
 chmod +x ./setup.sh && ./setup.sh
 ~~~
-This will install dependencies and install the script as `dla` in /Users/$USER/bin, as well as add to bash or zsh $PATH.
+This will install dependencies and install the script as `dla` in ~/bin, as well as add to bash or zsh $PATH.

 ### Config